NOVEMBER – DECEMBER 2016

 I have been fortunate to have Rhi as a mentor on many occasions and we always got talking about her work out in Uganda and going out there as a student.
 Even though this was earlier on in my training, I always kept the thought of going out there in the back of my mind as its something I have always wanted to do.

-November 2016, a 2 week trip was happening and I was now in my final year of midwifery training.
+November 2016, a two week trip was happening and I was now in my final year of midwifery training.
 The chance to go came about and I grabbed the opportunity with both hands along with my friend Josie.

 This was it, I was going to Uganda for my elective placement.
 Even though I was more at the beginning of my third year I felt ready to engage in this experience and make the most of every minute and learning opportunity.
 I was nervous and apprehensive about the trip but all these feelings went away as soon as we arrived to a very warm welcome.